Search Engine Optimisation

-Before we do any optimisation we need to find out what to optimise the site for.
-That is why we always start with the Key Word Analysis.
-We search for key words related to your business, and we come up with 50 - 100 different options, with details and stats about how many times people type those key words.
-We discuss those key words with you, and try to narrow the options down to 10 - 20 which will form the basis for further work.
+Before we do any optimisation work, we need to find out what to optimise the site for.
+That is why we always start with a key word analysis.
+We search for key words related to your business and come up with 50 - 100 different options with details and stats about how many times people search for those key words.
+We discuss those key words with you and try to narrow the options down to 10 - 20 which will form the basis for further work.

-Once we know which key words to target we will analyse the current site to find out which pages to optimise.
+Once we know which key words to target, we will analyse the current site to find out which pages to optimise.
 Not all key words will fit the home page.
-By default, we search for key words in Google UK.
-If required, we can research on Google in other countries.
+By default, we search for key words in Google UK but we can research Google in other countries if necessary.

-Once we know where we want to be with regard to the search engines, we will compare the current site with the people who are there already: the current Number One.
-They will be your biggest competitors with regard to the optimisation.
+Once we know where we want to be in regard to the search engines, we will compare the current site with the people who are there already: the current Number One.
 We don't need a like-for-like match, but comparing their data with your present site is helpful to our team and we will then know what needs to be done in order to get the results.

-Off-site optimisation involves all-important factors for optimisation, which are not on the site itself.
+Off-site optimisation involves vital factors for optimisation which are not on the site itself.
 A lot of the off-site optimisation is about getting and maintaining links, but that is by no means the whole story.
-The end result is about improving the overall importance of the site, and our job is to make sure that the all bases are covered.
-Our expertise includes supporting and / or managing Social Media Campaigns.
+The end result is about improving the overall importance of the site and our job is to make sure that all bases are covered.
+Our expertise includes supporting and/or managing social media campaigns.

 Social media marketing has become a very important part of the overall SEO strategy because Google rank sites with active media campaigns much more highly than they used to.
-In order to help people improve searches for their website we recommend that they need an active Facebook account for their business.
+In order to help people improve searches for their website, we recommend they have an active Facebook account for their business.

 If run correctly, Facebook, Twitter and other social media can generate more clients or maintain a relationship with existing clients with relatively little effort.

 Optimisation is a very important part of what we do; we take it very seriously and keep abreast of the latest developments in the search engines.
-Over the years we have become pro-active rather than reactive to the development - with the aim that your site will stay ahead of the competition.
+Over the years, we have become pro-active rather than reactive to the development with the result that your site will stay ahead of the competition.